 - Last updated:

-The Sunshine Coast provides an important habitat for shorebirds who gather in large numbers within the intertidal areas of the Maroochy River and the Pumicestone Passage.
+The Sunshine Coast provides important habitat for migratory and resident shorebirds.
+Each summer, they gather in large numbers on the sandbanks and mudflats of the lower Maroochy River and Pumicestone Passage.

 - Keeping your dogs under control

 Best places to view shorebirds

 About two-thirds of the local shorebirds are migratory species.
 All migratory species are protected under Australia's bilateral agreements with China, Japan and the Republic of Korea, as well as under international agreements such as the Bonn Convention on Migratory Species.

 An estimated two million shorebirds migrate annually to Australia from their arctic breeding grounds in Asia and Alaska.
 More than half of the migratory shorebird species that visit Australia are experiencing a drop in population numbers.

 Some species fly for days without rest or food and travel tens of thousands of kilometres to reach Australia.
 They arrive exhausted and spend September to April resting and feeding within the river mouths.

 Shorebirds live around instream sand islands and coastal foredunes, typically around river mouths.
 During low tide, they feed on sandbanks on mudflats.
 To save energy, they select resting areas which are conveniently close to their feeding sites, generally at or above the high tide mark.

 On the Sunshine Coast, they are mainly found in the lower Maroochy River and Pumicestone Passage.